herculesinc/pg-dao/README.md

 // executes a single query - and return a promise for the result dao.execute(query) : Promise<any>;

-// execute multiple queries and return a map of results dao.execute([query1, query2]) : Promise<Map>;
+// execute multiple queries and return a promise for a map of results dao.execute([query1, query2]) : Promise<Map>;
 ```